-More recent concepts relevant to electricity industry operation and control in restructured industries are not easily found in textbooks.
-Instead, regular updates and course materials will be added to the course Moodle website.
+Instead of an assigned text book, regular updates and course materials will be added to the course Moodle website.
 You should check this site frequently.
-Materials will include pdf versions of the lecture PowerPoints (also provided as printouts prior to each lecture).
-A range of reports, papers and websites will be uploaded throughout the semester to provide more background on electricity industry operation and control within the restructured Australian electricity industry, as well as internationally.
+Materials will include summary pdf versions of the lecture PowerPoints (also provided as printouts prior to each lecture).
+A range of reports, papers and websites will be uploaded throughout the semester to provide more background on electricity industry planning, economics and investment within the restructured Australian electricity industry, as well as internationally.

 Another useful website is that of the UNSW Centre for Energy and Environmental Markets (CEEM) found at www.ceem.unsw.edu.au.
 It contains useful papers and presentations covering many of the topics that are explored during the course.